 ARTICLE MARKETING TECHNIQUES

-As you can see, Internet Article Marketing can be an excellent technique for building traffic to your high tech company’s website.
+As stated in this article, Article Marketing can be an excellent technique for building traffic to your company’s website.
 There are many ways to proceed.
-Here is one step-by step approach:
+Here is one step-by-step approach that I would recommend:

 - Create articles of interest in your company’s industry.
-Write them like you are submitting them to an industry journal—then review the article to ensure it is keyword rich.
+Write them like you are submitting them to an industry journal.
+Then review these articles to ensure they are keyword rich.

 - Publish the articles on your own website.
 Blog software, available freely on the Internet, is an easy publishing tool.
-TypePad and Blogger are two of the more popular, but there are many others.
+Most website builders these days have a Blog platform built in.
+I use WordPress, but there are many others.

-- Leave newer articles solely on your company’s website for a period of time, as exclusive content.
+- Publish most articles solely on your company’s website as exclusive content.

-- Be patient—one article may not do much, unless you are very lucky.
+- Be patient.
+Writing one article may not do much unless you are very lucky.
 As your base of articles builds over time, you should see a definite positive effect on your website traffic.

-That’s my primer on Article Marketing on the Internet—did you find it useful?
-Send me a note if you would like to discuss.
+That’s a short primer on Article Marketing on the Internet—did you find it useful?
+Feel free to send me a note or leave a comment if you would like to discuss this.